Quasi-Monte Carlo with one categorical variable: Saint-Venant flood model

 We are motivated by engineering problems with substantial uncertainty.
 Great uncertainty often arises from weather variables or customer behavior.
 Our example is the Saint-Venant flood model from \cite{limb:dero:2010}.
 A more precise flood model would be based on Navier-Stokes equations that have to be solved numerically.
 The Saint-Venant model is a simplification that we think is well suited for illustrative purposes.

 The quantity of interest is the depth $H$ in meters of river water at a downstream location.
 The model has

 where $Q$ is the flow rate (meters$^3$/second), $B$ is the width of the river (meters), $K_s$ is the Strickler coefficient (meters$^{1/3}$/second) quantifying the roughness of the river bed and $\alpha$ is the (dimensionless) slope of the river bed.
-It is given by $\alpha = (Z_m-Z_v)/L$ where $Z_m$ and $Z_v$ are the upstream and downstream heights of the river in meters.
+It is given by $\alpha = (Z_m-Z_v)/D$ where $Z_m$ and $Z_v$ are the upstream and downstream heights of the river in meters, and $D$ denotes the river's length in meters.

 The inputs to $H$ are random and prior researchers sampled each input independently from suitable distributions.
 Those prior contexts did not have mixtures.
 We have modified those distributions to include mixtures of nominal and adverse distributions.
 Our strata involve different subsets of the variables being adversely sampled.